bugfender/google-drive-audit/README.md

 ## Roadmap

-This tool could do other useful things for an auditor:
+This tool could do other useful things for an administrator:

 * Copy files shared by external users (to keep in case they were un-shared)
-* Remove all permissions for a given user (for example, a supplier who no longer works for us)

 These features will be implemented when needed, if ever.
 Please feel free to contribute.

 ## Support

-You can get support from Beenario GmbH for a fee.
+This tool is open source and free to use (see `LICENSE`), but you can get commercial support from Beenario GmbH for a fee.
 Contact us if you're interested.